 Where to get the best bleacher seats

 We got there about a half hour early and were able to sit in the shade on the bleachers.
 The practice is about 2 hours long.
-We stood by the sidelines two years ago to try and get an autograph, however this year there are many restrictions in place due to the pandemic.
+We stood by the sidelines a few years ago to try and get an autograph and we couldn’t because there were pandemic protocols in place however this year there are no restrictions.
 Keep in mind that it gets hot so make sure you are wearing cool clothes and we recommend a hat.
 The bleachers can also get uncomfortable after a while so if you have a portable stadium seat… bring it with you!

 Kid-friendly areas at Chargers training camp

 Feel free to bring your kids as there is plenty for them to do.
-A few years ago, they were able to kick a football into the end zone, jump into a ball pit, throw a football and many more fun stuff for them to do.
+When we attended, the kids were able to kick a football into the end zone, jump into a ball pit, throw a football and many more fun activities for them to do.
 There is also a cool down zone with mist so you can cool off a bit.
-We are not sure what they have planned for the kids this year due to the pandemic.
+We are not sure what they have planned for the kids this year now that pandemic restrictions are no longer in place.

 We really enjoyed attending the Chargers training camp open to the public.
 Also make sure you wear your Chargers gear as you will see so many others also showing their pride.
 There will also be merchandise for sale where you can purchase Chargers gear.

 For FREE tickets, visit www.chargers.com/camp/.